Portugal would continue from where they left off last match, setting up in a 442 with a diamond midfield and no changes to the starting line up.

-- Figo links the game on the left hand side, but also has license to dift over to the right and create overloads which allow a swith of play out to Dimas who stretches play on the wings.
+Figo links the game on the left hand side, but also has license to dift over to the right and create overloads which allow a switch of play out to Dimas who stretches play on the wings.

-- Secretario offered a similar movement to Dimas, but with Sa Pinto & Oceano occupying the right side did so in a more supportive role.
+Secretario offered a similar movement to Dimas, but with Sa Pinto & Oceano occupying the right side did so in a more supportive role from deep.

-- Czech Republic set up in a 523 system, which would morph into a 541 in defensive phases.
+Czech Republic set up in a 523 system in attack, which would morph into a 541 in defensive phases.

 WHAT DO THE NUMBERS TELL US?